phax/ph-buildinfo-maven-plugin/README.md

   ...
 </mapping>
 ```

-     Defaults to `true`.
-     The created file is always `META-INF/buildinfo.xml`.
   * `boolean` **formatProperties**
      Generate build info in .properties format?
 It is safe to generate multiple formats in one run!
      Defaults to `false`.